cloudevents/spec/primer.md

 ### id

-The `id` attribute is meant to be a value that is unique across all events related to one event source.
+The `id` attribute is meant to be a value that is unique across all events related to one event source (where each event source is uniquely identified by its CloudEvents `source` attribute value).
 While the exact value used is producer defined, receivers of CloudEvents from a single event source can be assured that no two events will share the same `id` value.
 The only exception to this is if some replay of the event is supported, and in those cases, the `id` can then be used to detect this.

-Since a single occurrence may result in the generation of more than one event, in the cases where all of those events share the same `source` attribute value, each CloudEvent constructed will have a unique `id`.
+Since a single occurrence may result in the generation of more than one event, in the cases where all of those events are from the same event source, each CloudEvent constructed will have a unique
+`id`.
 Take the example of the creation of a DB entry, this one occurrence might generate a CloudEvent with a type of `create` and a CloudEvent with a type of `write`.
 Each of those CloudEvents would have a unique `id`.
 If